microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-# RN487x Set Up and Running Example<a name="rn487x-set-up-and-running-example"></a>
+# RN487x Setup and Running Example<a name="rn487x-setup-and-running-example"></a>

-This section explains the RN487x MPLAB X IDE project setup, code generation, and shows how to run the the Basic Data Exchange and Transparent UART applications with the AVR128DA48 microcontroller.
+This section explains the RN487x MPLAB X IDE project setup, code generation, and shows how to run the Basic Data Exchange and Transparent UART applications with the AVR128DA48 microcontroller.

 ## RN487x Basic Data Exchange Pin Settings<a name="rn487x-basic-data-exchange-pin-settings"></a>